EchoCog/gpt-oss-20b/README.md

 Welcome to the gpt-oss series, [OpenAI’s open-weight models](https://openai.com/open-models) designed for powerful reasoning, agentic tasks, and versatile developer use cases.

-We’re releasing two flavors of the open models:
+We’re releasing two flavors of these open models:
-- `gpt-oss-120b` — for production, general purpose, high reasoning use cases that fits into a single H100 GPU (117B parameters with 5.1B active parameters)
+- `gpt-oss-120b` — for production, general purpose, high reasoning use cases that fit into a single H100 GPU (117B parameters with 5.1B active parameters)
 - `gpt-oss-20b` — for lower latency, and local or specialized use cases (21B parameters with 3.6B active parameters)

 Both models were trained on our [harmony response format](https://github.com/openai/harmony) and should only be used with the harmony format as it will not work correctly otherwise.